 Notification

-will generate on a regular basis a report of customers that are squeezed and unsqueezed.
+Wyre will generate on a regular basis a report of customers that are squeezed and unsqueezed.
 These reports will be available on the MFT server in the folder Squeezedcustomers.

-generates an incremental file every hour, which contains the changes of that day.
+Wyre generates an incremental file every hour, which contains the changes of that day.

 A daily file gives an overview of all changes of the previous day.